use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/custom.md

 }
 ```

 Even better: there is a macro `#[ink::storage_item]`, which derives all necessary traits for you.
-Unless you need to implement any behaviour, the above code example can be
+If there is no need to implement any special behaviour, the above code example
-simplified as follows:
+can be simplified further as follows:

 ```rust
 /// A custom type on our contract storage